Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Motivation and contribution

+Our goal is to further merge the ideas that biological particles obey {{symmetry}} and that different instances of the particle are heterogeneous due to different vibrational states (\emph{continuous heterogeneity}).
+In the continuous heterogeneity situation, it becomes more natural to impose the symmetry on the {$1^{st}$}- and $2^{nd}$-order \emph{statistics} of $\rho(\vx)$ for the particle ({\emph{symmetric statistics}})~\cite{XuVeeslerDoerschukJohnsonHK97JSB2017,XuDoerschukIEEETransImageProc2019}, rather than on the $\rho(\vx)$ itself.
+In this more realistic assumption, since only the statistics have symmetry, the individual particles may be non-symmetric, and therefore, the invariant basis becomes no longer sufficient.
+Instead, a complete basis are required.

-Symmetry is sometimes an important feature of a biological object.
-An important example for viruses is icosahedral symmetry~\cite{CasperKlug1962}.
-If all instances are identical or if all instances within each class are identical (discrete heterogeneity), it is natural to impose the symmetry on the electron scattering intensity of the object.
-However, if each instance in the class is different (continuous heterogeneity) it is more natural to impose the symmetry on the {\it statistics} of the electron scattering intensity rather than imposing the symmetry on the electron scattering intensity itself~\cite[Eqs.~55--56]{YiliZhengQiuWangDoerschukJOSA2012}.
-A sufficient method to achieve symmetric statistics in the case of icosahedral symmetry is to use basis functions in the Fourier series such that each basis function has icosahedral symmetry.
-Such basis functions are known~\cite{ZhengDoerschukTln1997} and were used in the examples~\cite{QiuWangMatsuiDomitrovicYiliZhengDoerschukJohnsonJSB2012,TangKearneyQiuWangDoerschukBakerJohnsonJMolRecog2014,YunyeGongVeeslerDoerschukJohnsonJSB2016} referred to above.
-However, this is not a necessary and sufficient approach to achieving symmetric statistics.
-In particular, using basis functions where each function has the symmetry implies that each instance of the object has the symmetry while it is more natural to assume that the instances lack the symmetry and the symmetry only appears in the expectations that lead to the statistics.
-This requires constraints on the mean and covariance of the coefficients and the constraints are simplest if each basis function transforms under rotations of the group as some row of some irreducible representation of the group (Eq.~\ref{eq:I:rotationEntry}) and if all of the basis functions are real valued (Eq.~\ref{eq:I:isreal})~\cite{XuDoerschukICIP2015} and these two goals are the primary topic of this paper.
+The combined ideas of \emph{continuous heterogeneity} and {\emph{symmetric statistics}} require constraints on the mean and covariance of the coefficients vector $w$.
+As described in \cite[Section~V]{XuDoerschukIEEETransImageProc2019}, the constraints are simplest if each basis function transforms under rotations of the group as some row of some irrep of the group (Eq.~\ref{eq:PFprop}) and if all of the basis functions are real valued (Eq.~\ref{eq:I:isreal}).
+These two goals are the primary topic of this paper.
 Using harmonic functions (Eq.~\ref{eq:IfromY}) helps characterize the spatial resolution of the estimated electron scattering intensity and leads to simple formulas for both the electron scattering intensity and the 3-D Fourier transform of the electron scattering intensity.
 Using orthonormal functions (Eq.~\ref{eq:I:orthonormal}) improves the numerical properties of the inverse problem.